7 on 7 Tournament Rules

 TOO MANY MEN ON THE FIELD

-Penalty occurs when a team has more than 7 players on the field at once.
-Resulting penalty is 5 “yards” from line of scrimmage & replay of down.
+• Having more than 7 players at the snap of the ball; resulting penalty is 5 “yards” from line of scrimmage & replay of down.

 ILLEGAL FORWARD PASS

-More than ONE forward pass results in a penalty of 5 “yards” from line of scrimmage and a LOSS OF DOWN.
+• Throwing the ball forward when beyond the line of scrimmage or throwing more than one forward pass; results in a penalty of 5 “yards” from the line of scrimmage and a loss of down.

 CLIPPING/BLOCK IN THE BACK

-An offensive player MAY NOT push a defensive player in the back to maintain a block, most commonly on punts.
-The resulting penalty is 5 “yards” from spot of foul & a replay of down. **BLOCKS EXECUTED TO A DEFENSIVE PLAYER’S SHOULDER ARE LEGAL**
+• An offensive player MAY NOT push a defensive player in the back to maintain a block; resulting penalty is 5 yards from the line of scrimmage & a replay of down.

 INTENTIONAL GROUNDING

-A Pass/Lateral made forward illegally is a 5 “yard” penalty from the spot of foul.
+• Throwing the ball forward when past the line of scrimmage results in a 5 “yard” penalty from the spot of foul.

 QUICK REFERENCE – PENALTY SHEET